-Since its inception in 2000, Gavi has helped low-income countries to prevent more than 13 million future deaths through its support for routine immunisation programmes and vaccination campaigns.
+Since its inception in 2000, Gavi has helped developing countries to prevent more than 13 million future deaths through its support for routine immunisation programmes.

 Since 2000, Gavi support has contributed to the immunisation of more than 760 million unique children.

 Coverage with three doses of diphtheria-tetanus-pertussis-containing vaccine (DTP3), including pentavalent vaccine, in Gavi-supported countries was 81% in 2018 – just 4 percentage points below the global average.
 While this represents an increase of 22 percentage points since 2000, it has remained unchanged over the past two years.

 In 2018, 66 million children were immunised with Gavi-supported vaccines.
 Between 2016 and 2018 Gavi immunised 198 million children, putting us well on target to immunise 300 million children by 2020.
 Immunisation is often a key component in forging contact between children and the primary health care system, as well as providing a robust platform for other health interventions.